pauljnav/pauljnav.github.io/_posts/2024-07-10-Atlassian-Doc-Format-ADF-Representation.md

 ## Atlassian Document Format (ADF)

 I work with Jira day to day and we have migrated Jira to the Atlassian cloud platform.
-While working on that, I discovered parts that worked for on-prem didnt work for cloud.
+While working on that, I discovered parts that worked for on-prem didn't work for cloud.
 One of those was the creation of a new jira issue using the `/issue` endpont, and it turns out that was failing was because my code was defined (by accident) with "latest" as the rest api version.
-And with api version 3 (the beta) being the latest, my niw issue request failed because it was not using the Atlassian Document Format (ADF) for certain text fields.
-I have adjusted my scripts to specify version 2, and I they dont need to use ADF, but ADF is the interesting topic for this blog.
+And with api version 3 (the beta) being the latest, my new issue request failed because it was not using the Atlassian Document Format (ADF) for certain text fields.
+I have adjusted my scripts to specify version 2, and I they don't need to use ADF, but ADF is the interesting topic for this blog.

-## What is AFD and what is is used for?
+## What is AFD and what is it used for?

 According to https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/
 The Atlassian Document Format (ADF) represents rich text stored in Atlassian products.
 ADF is a JSON-based format for representing rich text documents in Atlassian applications.